proventa/aws-postgresql-demo/docs/blog-failover.md

 ### Case 1: Leader Node Failure

 In this section we will simulate a leader node failure and see how Patroni handles it.
 In one of the previous blog posts, we have deployed a 3-nodes PostgreSQL cluster on AWS EC2 instances.
 Now, we should check, whether all the nodes are currently running and healthy.
-We can do that by logging in to one of the node and then running the following command:
+We can do that by logging in to one of the nodes and then running the following command:

 ```bash
 podman exec -it patroni-container patronictl list